Stock events for Owens & Minor, Inc. (OMI)

 OMI’s Geographic footprint

-Owens & Minor operates globally with over 20,000 employees in 70 countries.
-It has facilities across the Asia Pacific region, Europe, Latin America, and North America, with manufacturing sites in the US, Thailand, Honduras, Mexico, and Ireland.
+Owens & Minor has a global presence with over 20,000 employees in 70 countries.
+The company has facilities across the Asia Pacific region, Europe, Latin America, and North America.
+Its manufacturing facilities are located in the United States, Thailand, Honduras, Mexico, and Ireland.

 OMI Corporate Image Assessment